martialgallorini/ofOscKinect/README.md

 ===========

-Kinect user interface that sends OSC commands relative to openCV detected blobs Enable use of region of interest (ROI) to limit detectino area and dilate and erode filters to optimaize blob shape.
+Kinect user interface that sends OSC commands relative to openCV detected blobs.
+Possible to use of region of interest (ROI) to limit detection area and dilate and erode filters to optimaize blob shape.

 Developped with openFrameworks 0.8.4 under MacOSX Mavericks and XCode 6